Brand development that increases sales velocity, guaranteed.

 Toyota Logo With Hidden Message

 If you’ve ever driven a car, you’ve probably seen the iconic Toyota logo on the front grille.
 It’s hard to miss that circle with three overlapping ovals inside it.
-But did you know that for many people, Toyota has one of the best-hidden logos in brands of all time-periods and industries?
+But did you know that for many people, Toyota has one of the best-hidden logos in brands of all time and industries?

 Some people think that the ovals stand for the three hearts of Toyota: